Chip Ganassi: Racing driver

 Ganassi attended the Bob Bondurant Driving School in 1977 while a student at the Fox Chapel Area High School.
 He won his first auto race in a Formula Ford at the age of 18.
-He began his CART (Champ Car) racing career in 1982 upon graduating from Duquesne.
+He began his Championship Auto Racing Teams (CART) racing career in 1982 upon graduating from Duquesne.
 Though a broken camshaft kept him from completing his first CART race at Phoenix, Ganassi qualified with the fastest speed, 197 mph, and competed in the Indianapolis 500 five times, with a best finish of 8th in 1983.
 He was voted the Most Improved Driver in 1983, and took 9th position in the CART standings.
-During that season, he took Patrick Racing’s Wildcat onto the podium twice, the first at Caesars Palace in Las Vegas, then again at Laguna Seca.
-The following season, he would go on and finish a career best second in to 1984 Budweiser Grand Prix of Cleveland.
+During that season, he took Patrick Racing’s Wildcat onto the podium twice, the first at Caesars Palace in Las Vegas and then again at Laguna Seca.
+The following season, he would go on to finish a career-best second place in the 1984 Budweiser Grand Prix of Cleveland.

 Ganassi's career was cut short by a huge crash at the 1984 Michigan 500, the race immediately following the Grand Prix of Cleveland.
 In one of many major accidents to occur in that year's race, Ganassi spun his car coming off one of the banked turns, and collided with Al Unser Jr.'s car.
 Ganassi's car then skated across the grass run-off area, slammed into the inside Armco barrier, tumbled multiple times and broke apart.
 Unser was uninjured, but Ganassi suffered serious head injuries.
 When CART doctor Stephen Olvey reached Ganassi he found him unconscious and unresponsive, and initially feared that Ganassi had been killed in the accident.
 When Olvey was about to start administering CPR, Ganassi resumed breathing.
 He was airlifted to the University of Michigan Hospital.
-After a time he regained consciousness, and while initially suffered short term memory loss he would go on to feel he had made a full recovery.
+After a time he regained consciousness, and while he initially suffered short-term memory loss, he would go on to feel he had made a full recovery.
 Ganassi never returned to driving full-time after the accident, although briefly drove in both CART and IMSA in 1986.
-Ganassi achieved his top sportscar result in the 1986 Kodak Copies 500 at Watkins Glen that taking the Camel Light class victory, with his race partner, Bob Earl (7th overall).
-He also recorded a seventh-place finish a month early in the Löwenbräu Classic, at Road America, assisted by David Sears.
+Ganassi achieved his top sportscar result in the 1986 Kodak Copies 500 at Watkins Glen, taking the Camel Light class victory with his race partner, Bob Earl (seventh overall).
+He also recorded a seventh-place finish a month earlier in the Löwenbräu Classic at Road America, assisted by David Sears.
 Both times driving for Spice Engineering, in one for their Spice-Pontiac SE86CL.
-In what was to be his last international race outing, Ganassi was entered into the 1987 24 Hours of Le Mans, as a member of the Kouros Racing.
-One of his teammates for the event, Johnny Dumfries set the fastest lap of the race prior to handing the car over to Ganassi upon whom the gearbox broke.
+In what was to be his last international race outing, Ganassi was entered into the 1987 24 Hours of Le Mans as a member of Kouros Racing.
+One of his teammates for the event, Johnny Dumfries, set the fastest lap of the race prior to handing the car over to Ganassi, upon whom the gearbox broke.